On this page:

 We’re putting in flexible road safety barriers along SH16, except between Taupaki and Kumeu.
 Between Taupaki and Kumeu we’re putting in a safe area in the middle of the road (known as a flush median) to provide more room and a safe place to turn, while keeping traffic flowing.

 Where we can, we’ll put in flexible roadside safety barriers to protect vehicles where there are dangers on the roadside like power poles, trees and deep ditches.
-We’ll also add a sealed road shoulder that will be a minimum of 2m wide for people who cycle.
-This work is estimated to cost $53 million.
+We’ll also add a sealed road shoulder that will be a minimum of two metres wide for people who cycle.

 Too many people are dying or being seriously injured along SH16 and we know that the safety treatments we are putting in are proven to help save lives.